klaus-mc/my-weather-forecast/README.md

 # my-weather-forecast

-``
-This is a small Project I made which **main aim** is to collect weather data for a given city from an API for the next 5 days of the week.
+This is a small Project I made which **main aim** is to collect weather data for a given city from a given  API for the next 5 days of the week.
 Incase no City is typed in the Input-field, you will obtain as default result the weather of Berlin for the next 5 days.

 ## TECHNOLOGY STACK
-``

  I used the Javascript framework **Vue.js** for this Project.

 ## INSTALLATION